 Dr James Thomas, recently retired Reader in History at Portsmouth, coordinates lectures for the Portsmouth Branch of the Historical Association.
-All lectures begin at 7 p.m. and finish by 8.30 p.m. and are held in Park Building, Room 2.07, University of Portsmouth, King Henry 1 Street, Portsmouth PO1 2DZ.
+Apart from the event on 11 June (see below for full details), all lectures begin at 7 p.m. and finish by 8.30 p.m. and are held in Park Building, Room 2.07, University of Portsmouth, King Henry 1 Street, Portsmouth PO1 2DZ.
 Details of parking, etc., can be found on the Portsmouth Branch website or for further information, please contact the Portsmouth Branch Secretary, email@example.com (a former History student of the University of Portsmouth!).
 Local members: £5 (October to May).
 Visitors: £1 per talk.
 Students free.

 All welcome.
 Hope to see you there!

 Sex, Shrubberies and Symphonies: Pleasure Gardens 1660 – 1880.

 Dr Jonathan Conlin, University of Southampton

 20,000 Feet above the Western Front: Britain’s Aerial War, 1917 – 18

 Errant Saints: sex, scandal and religion in the mid-seventeenth century

 ‘Gone with the Wind’ – a great book?

 Professor Tony Badger, President of the Historical Association

 Hardly a man’s work at this time: the Portsmouth Military Service Tribunal